My Main Page with Links to My Other

 Life 101: the Quotes by Peter McWilliams

-This is the best quote book I have ever seen, but that doesn't make it much good.
-Most of these quotes are terrible advice.
-Many of them are contradictory.
-Many might be helpful if words such as always and never were deleted.
-A couple dozen of them are wonderful.
-A handful are hilarious.
-This exchange from the Beverly Hillbillies comes to mind:
+This is the best quote book I have seen, but that doesn't make it outstanding.
+Most of these quotes are terrible advice, many of them contradictory.
+Some might be helpful if words such as always and never were deleted.
+A couple dozen are wonderful, some hilarious.

 Even seemingly brilliant ideas such as the thing I fear is the thing I must do need qualifications.
 There are numerous situations in life, if not most, where the thing you fear is a thing to avoid.
 Fearing heroin does not mean you should try it.
 Except in rare cases, fear is not sufficient reason for action.

-McWilliams concludes with a weak straw person argument in favor of legalizing drugs and other crimes that do not "harm" anyone else.
+McWilliams concludes with a weak straw person argument in favor of legalizing drugs and other crimes that, allegedly, do not harm anyone else.
 He fails to make distinctions among different types of drugs and he explores few other alternatives.
-Much of this is standard I-created-it-all-by-myself, greed-is-good and who-cares-if-you-lose-your-life-to-a-scumbag-as-long-as-he-is-punished libertarianism.
+Much of this is standard greed-is-good and who-cares-if-you-lose-your-life-to-someone-as-long-as-he-is-punished libertarianism.

 The Seven Spiritual Laws of Success: A Practical Guide to the Fulfillment of Your Dreams by Depok Chopra